QiuyiWu/Music-Mining/README.md

 ## Conference
 * 2018 UP-STAT (Apr 21, 2018): Music Mining In Topic Modeling Approach For Improvisational Learning (Qiuyi Wu)
 * 2018 JSM (Jul 30, 2018): Bayesian and Unsupervised Machine Learning Machines for Jazz Music Analysis (Qiuyi Wu)

+This code is the result of work by Qiuyi Wu.

+(C) Copyright 2018, Qiuyi Wu